 Once you register your Nebraska snowmobile, you'll receive a certificate of registration and a decal.
 Secure the decal to the upper right half of your snowmobile's hood.

-Registration is valid for two years; it will expire on the last day of September two years after it was issued.
+Registration is valid for 2 years; it will expire on the last day of September 2 years after it was issued.
 It gets renewed just like a regular vehicle registration.

 You must register your trailer if you plan to use it on Nebraska public roads.